yeysus/14a/README.md

 ### Usage (JRuby)
 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).
 2. Run: /opt/jruby/bin/jruby /path/to/Jruby_oraclenosql.rb

+### Usage (Clojure)
+1. Modify the last lines of the file Clojure_oraclenosql.clj to reflect the environment.
+2. Modify the script clj to reflect the classpath.
+3. Navigate to the folder containing both scripts, "clj" and "Clojure_oraclenosql.clj".
+4. Run with ./clj Clojure_oraclenosql.clj.
+It only connects to the store.

     Only "connect" and "get" are working.